Minor

 Double-counts

-When a single course counts toward both a major and minor, it is considered a double-counted course.
+When a single course counts toward both a major and a minor, it is considered a double-counted course.
 This may occur once per major for non-engineers and up to three times for engineers.
 Core curriculum courses not counted toward the major are free to be used in the minor and are not considered double-counts.
+A class may not be shared between two minors or between a concentration and a minor.

 Capstone (1 credit)

 The capstone credit is earned through two half-credit seminar-style courses, ENER 37003 and ENER 37004.
-The first course is taken after joining the minor and the second course is taken during senior year.
+The first course is taken after joining the minor, and the second is taken either semester of the senior year.
 The seminar emphasizes networking, current events, and participation in energy-related experiences.
-Seniors present on a climate or energy-related experience that they have had during their time at Notre Dame.
+Seniors present a climate or energy-related experience they had while at Notre Dame.

 The ESM Academic Advisor is Peter C. Burns, The Henry J. Massman Professor of Civil and Environmental Engineering and Earth Sciences and Director of ND Energy.
-If you have questions for Prof. Burns or would like more information about the ESM, please contact Anne Berges Pillai, Education and Outreach Associate Program Director, at 574-631-9106 or apillai@nd.edu.
+If you have questions for Prof. Burns or want more information about the ESM, please contact Anne Berges Pillai, Education and Outreach Associate Program Director, at apillai@nd.edu.